mattlyons0/Rsync-Snapshot/README.md

   - If the OS indicates a successful write, rsync will proceed
     - There is no checksum done post write to disk as write correctness to be handled by the OS
   - Rsync determines files to be transferred by default by comparing file size and modification date
-    - **Checksums are only generated for transferred files**
+    - **Checksums are only generated for potentially transferred files**
-    - The criteria to transfer files can be changed to comparing file size only using the `--checksum` flag
+    - The criteria to potentially transfer files can be changed to comparing file size only using the `--checksum` flag

 ### Usage
 - Clone this repo `git clone https://github.com/mattlyons0/Rsync-Backup.git`